krishnagopal596/urlslicer/README.md

 # This is a basic URL shortener

-- This is builtusing python web framework `flask` and `sqlite` database.
+- This is built using python web framework `flask` and `sqlite` database.

 ## Steps to run locally